Module array

 array_copy is a convenience function for copying one array to another.
 This is easier to use than raw bash code as it

-handles empty arrays sensibly to avoid tripping up set -e
+handles empty arrays sensibly to avoid tripping up set -e and set -u settings.
+It also deals with properly quoting

 the array contents properly so you don’t have to worry about it.